Optimal Complexity and Certification of Bregman First-Order Methods

 \subsection{Contributions and paper organization}

 The main contribution of this work is twofold.
 First, we provide a lower bound showing that it is impossible to generically accelerate Bregman gradient methods under the appropriate oracle model.
-More precisely, we show that the $O(1/k)$ rate on function values of NoLips is \textit{optimal} in the $h$-smooth setting, using a family of worst-case functions that we used for developing the lower bound was inspired by numerical solutions to a series of Performance Estimation Problems (PEPs).
+More precisely, we show that the $O(1/k)$ convergence rate on function values of NoLips is \textit{optimal} in the relatively-smooth setting.
+As mentioned earlier, the family of worst-case functions that we used for developing the lower bound was inspired by numerical solutions to a series of Performance Estimation Problems (PEPs).

-On the way, we develop PEP techniques for Bregman settings, and extend the analysis of \cite{Taylor2017} for handling classes of differentiable (but not necessarily $L$-smooth) and strictly convex functions.
+For this purpose, we developed PEP techniques for Bregman settings.
+It required extending the analysis of~\cite{Taylor2017} to handle classes of differentiable (but not necessarily $L$-smooth) and strictly convex functions.
 While we present the analysis on the basic NoLips algorithm for readability purposes, our results and methodology can be applied to various Bregman methods, such as inertial variants \cite{Auslender2006}, or the Bregman proximal point scheme for convex minimization and monotone inclusions \cite{Eckstein1993,Bui2019}.
 Besides discovering worst-case examples, PEPs can be used for obtaining bounds with various convergence criteria, as we showcase by proving a new rate on the Bregman divergence between successive iterates for NoLips.

 The paper is organized as follows.
 After introducing the setup in Section \ref{s:setup}, we prove the optimality of NoLips in Section \ref{s:complexity}.
 We expose the framework of computer-aided analysis of Bregman methods in Section \ref{s:pep}, including several applications in Section \ref{ss:proofs}.
 We point out that Sections \ref{s:complexity} and \ref{s:pep} are both of independent interest and can be read separately.